How to Retire Debt Free in California (Even if You Start at 50)

 Beyond the Mortgage: Building a Debt‑Free Retirement Plan

-Owning your home outright is powerful, but it’s just one piece of the puzzle.
+Owning your home free-and-clear is powerful, and liberating.
 Here are additional strategies to layer on top:

 Leverage Tax Benefits: Mortgage interest, property taxes, and depreciation (if you rent out part of your home) can reduce your taxable income.